TRANSCENDENTAL ARGUMENT for GOD

 In order for knowledge to exist as something that accurately distinguishes true from false, something must connect brain cells and their activity to the concept of true vs. false.
 That thing must be in a position to know true and false without reliance on something above itself.
 A personal Supreme Being is the only possible candidate for that position.
 So if I claim to know anything at all, I automatically claim to know that all necessary prerequisites of knowledge exist - including a personal Supreme Being.

 Atheist objection: What we call knowledge may be nothing more than an illusion that facilitates the survival and procreation of organisms that believe it.
+In order to facilitate survival &0; procreation, the illusion must have some degree of correspondence to reality.
 Approximate truth recognition is all we need in order to say we know stuff.
 Once we learn logic, then logic compels us (if we are rational) to admit we "know" other things that do not facilitate survival and procreation.
 But it all averages out such that our species continues to survive and procreate.

 There are no levels or versions.
 There is only TAG and erroneous attempts to state TAG by people who don't understand it.
 There is no transcendental argument, but only transcendental inference.
 That statement, however, does not self-stultify.
 TAG exists, but cannot be stated in a coherent paragraph or even an essay.
 It must be absorbed gradually.
 Nevertheless, a few things can be said: If rationality exists, then all things that must be true of the world for rationality to exist must also be true.
 Its not that I have a rational argument for the existence of God, but that there is no non-theistic account for rationality.
 If the world is intelligible, all the preconditions of its intelligibility are true - but we don't know if it's intelligible.